gcobena-dev/lechefacil-frontend/README.md

 ## How can I deploy this project?

 Simply open [Lovable](https://lovable.dev/projects/75865edf-433d-4ea2-8aa5-627ff20349cd) and click on Share -> Publish.

+## Backend integration notes

+- Auth: Login calls `/api/v1/auth/login` and stores a JWT.
+Then select a tenant from `/api/v1/auth/my-tenants`.
+The selected tenant ID is sent on protected requests via `X-Tenant-ID` (configurable with `VITE_TENANT_HEADER`).
+- Animals: Animals page lists from `/api/v1/animals`.
+- Milk Prices: Lists from `/api/v1/milk-prices` and buyers from `/api/v1/buyers`.

 ## Can I connect a custom domain to my Lovable project?